Nuclear DNA: Differences to mitochondrial DNA

 Nuclear DNA and mitochondrial DNA differ in many ways, starting with location and structure.
-Nuclear DNA is located within the nucleus of eukaryote cells and usually has two copies per cell while mitochondrial DNA is located in the mitochondria and contains 100-1,000 copies per cell.
+Nuclear DNA is located within the nucleus of eukaryote cells and usually has two copies per cell while mitochondrial DNA is located in the mitochondria and contains 100–1,000 copies per cell.
 The structure of nuclear DNA chromosomes is linear with open ends and includes 46 chromosomes and contains for example 3 billion nucleotides in humans while the structure of Mitochondrial DNA chromosome is usually closed, circular, and contains for example 16,569 nucleotides in humans.
-Nuclear DNA is diploid, ordinarily inheriting the DNA from two parents, while mitochondrial DNA is haploid, coming only from the mother.
+Nuclear DNA in animals is diploid, ordinarily inheriting the DNA from two parents, while mitochondrial DNA is haploid, coming only from the mother.
 The mutation rate for nuclear DNA is less than 0.3% while that of mitochondrial DNA is generally higher.

 Forensics

-Nuclear DNA is known as the molecule of life and contains the genetic instructions for the development of all living organisms.
+Nuclear DNA is known as the molecule of life and contains the genetic instructions for the development of all eukaryotic organisms.
 It is found in almost every cell in the human body, with exceptions such as red blood cells.
 Everyone has a unique genetic blueprint, even identical twins.
 Forensic departments such as the Bureau of Criminal Apprehension (BCA) and Federal Bureau of Investigation (FBI) are able to use techniques involving nuclear DNA to compare samples in a case.
 Techniques used include polymerase chain reaction (PCR), which allows one to utilize very small amounts of DNA by making copies of targeted regions on the molecule, also known as short tandem repeats (STRs).